 This section lists the most common errors you might encounter when using Certificate Manager to deploy Google-managed certificates issued by your CA Service instance and their possible causes.

-If you receive a Failed to create Certificate Issuance Config resources
+If you receive the Failed to create Certificate Issuance Config resources

-- The lifetime has been specified incorrectly.
+- The lifetime.
 Valid certificate lifetime values are from 21 to 30 days.

-- The rotation window percentage value has been specified incorrectly.
+- The rotation window percentage.
 Valid rotation window percentages are from 1 to 99 percent.
 You must set the rotation window percentage in relation to the certificate lifetime so that certificate renewal occurs at least 7 days after the certificate has been issued and at least 7 days before it expires.

-- The key algorithm has been specified incorrectly.
-Valid key algorithm values are:
+- The key algorithm.
+Valid key algorithm values

 RSA_2048